OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 -- ToDo: <https://github.com/OWASP/owasp-mstg/issues/1226>

 For dynamic analysis, you'll need an Android device to run the target app on.
-In principle, you can do without a real Android device and test on the emulator.
+In principle, you can test without a real Android device and use only the emulator.
 However, apps execute quite slowly on the emulator, and this can make security testing tedious.
 Testing on a real device makes for a smoother process and a more realistic environment.

 When working with an Android physical device, you'll want to enable Developer Mode and USB debugging on the device in order to use the ADB debugging interface.
 Since Android 4.2, the "Developer options" sub menu in the Settings app is hidden by default.
 To activate it, tap the "Build number" section of the "About phone" view seven times.
 Note that the build number field's location varies slightly by device—for example, on LG Phones, it is under "About phone -> Software information."
 Once you have done this, "Developer options" will be shown at bottom of the Settings menu.
 Once developer options are activated, you can enable debugging with the "USB debugging" switch.